-Geological Sciences Minor
+Geological Sciences Minor Minor code OR3321

 A minor in geological sciences requires a minimum of 25 hours of coursework in geological sciences to include 101, 255, and a minimum of three courses at the 300-400 level.

 Geological Sciences-Environmental Geology Major (B.S.)
 Special curriculum; major code BS3323